vermaprakhar10/AmazonAutomation/README.md

 # AmazonAutomation

-This is the sample test project to demonstrate the Automatation of WebApplications/WebSites using Selenium.
-The webiste used in the project is "https://www.amazon.com" although the approach taken can be used to validate amazon website of other locales as well Like India, Australia, USA, Canada etc.
+This is the sample test project to demonstrate the Automation of WebApplications/WebSites using Selenium.
+The website used in the project is "https://www.amazon.com" although the approach taken can be used to validate amazon website of other Locales as well Like India, Australia, USA, Canada etc.

 #Getting Started